otrv4/otrv4/modes/otrv4-standalone-mode.md

        [When you send a Data Message](../otrv4.md#when-you-send-a-data-message)
        section.
 Note that she will perform a new DH ratchet.

-7. At this point, the interactive DAKE is complete for Alice, but the double ratchet still needs to be correctly set up.

 **Bob:**

 1. Receives the Auth-I message from Alice: